Sanremo Music Festival 1971

-The Sanremo Music Festival 1971 (Festival di Sanremo 1971), officially the 21st Italian Song Festival (21º Festival della canzone italiana), was the 21st annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 25 and 27 February 1971, and broadcast by Radiotelevisione italiana (RAI).
-The show was presented by actors Carlo Giuffrè and Elsa Martinelli.
+The Sanremo Music Festival 1971 (Festival di Sanremo 1971), officially the 21st Italian Song Festival (21º Festival della canzone italiana), was the 21st annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 25 and 27 February 1971.
+It was organised by the company Due Erre and broadcast by Radiotelevisione italiana (RAI).
+The shows were presented by Carlo Giuffrè and Elsa Martinelli.